adamsmd/BibScrape/FEATURES.md

 TODO:

-names (e.g. author, editor) should be formatted "von last, first, jr".
+Names (e.g. author, editor) should be formatted "von last, first, jr".
   This is the only unambiguous format for latex.
-  Note RIS uses "last, jr, first"
+  Note RIS uses "last, jr, first".

 Data from the publishers is often wrong.
 In particular, formatting of author names is the biggest problem.
 The data from the publishers is often